smartkms/KM-KnowledgeManager/README.md

 ``` bash
 git clone https://github.com/smartkms/KM-Knowledge-Manager
 ```
-## Query API
+## Query API for RAG
-For now its a simple API that only returns back the query.
+Sends queries to the Milvus database with the.

 To test it, install uvicorn
 ``` bash
 pip install uvicorn
 ```
-and run this command in */KM-KnowledgeManager/queryEndpoint* directory
+and run this command in */KM-KnowledgeManager/knowledge_manager/api* directory
 ``` bash
 uvicorn queryAPI:app -reload
 ```
-A SwaggerUI is established on *http://127.0.0.1:8000/docs* where you can test the API.
+A SwaggerUI is established on `http://127.0.0.1:8000/docs` where you can test the API or just make a post request at `http://localhost:8000/KM/query` in your code.

 ## Data API with RedisQueue
 Make sure you have Docker installed.